The cave where we grew secrets was a safe place; our memories couldn’t harvest us.

 Even with us, the pillars of some worlds would crumble, some days would fold into themselves forever.

-It was all we could do with the new sun crawling up the horizon, with our lilies blooming more stories and birds.
+It was all we could do with the new sun crawling up the horizon, lilies blooming in our stomachs, teeming with more intricate stories of wind travel, miraculous birds.